 About Stephanie

-Stephanie Railsback is a violist and violin/viola teacher with over twenty-five years of performance and teaching experience.
-She is a busy classical musician, performing both modern and period baroque orchestral and chamber music, and is co-author of the best-selling Musician’s Practice Planner.
+In addition to teaching, Stephanie is a professional violist with decades of performing experience.
+She is a busy classical musician, performing both modern and period baroque orchestral and chamber music.

 She has performed and/or recorded with the San Francisco Symphony, Philharmonia Baroque, the Modesto Symphony Orchestra, the Sacramento Philharmonic, and many other orchestras and ensembles throughout California.